Ultra-wide, detailed stereo soundstage.

 Transparent and cohesive sound.

-The E66 utilizes a pair of 6.5-inch, woven composite, low-frequency drivers.
+The Eris E66 studio monitor utilizes a pair of 6.5-inch, woven composite, low-frequency drivers.
 This provides a more constant dispersion pattern throughout the frequency range, resulting in less time-smeared audio and cleaner overall sound.
 The weave and nature of the dual woofers also helps break up reflected energy, so fewer delayed reflections reach the listener’s ear.
 In conjunction with the MTM/D’Appolito configuration, this helps create a transparent, cohesive sound.

 Horizontal or vertical—it’s up to you.

 Many MTM speaker configurations must be arrayed vertically, rather than horizontally, because vertical placement provides a clear, interference-free midrange and treble reproduction to either side, expanding the sweet spot.
 By bringing the midrange drivers closer together and raising the high-frequency driver, Eris E66 studio monitors are able to perform optimally in both orientations, letting you position your speaker the way that works best for you.

 You’re in control.